landing-ai/landingai-python/docs/inferences/frames-inference.md

 The `Predictor` object is the main object used to run inferences.
 It calls LandingLens API to execute inferences using the hosted model.

-Keep in mind that LandingLens has rating limit that veryes with your plan.
+Keep in mind that LandingLens has rating limit that varies with your plan.
 At the moment, non-enterprise plans allows for up to 40 requests per minute.
 If you exceed this limit, your Predictor object will retry the request automatically after some seconds.

 Please, adjust your image capturing rate to avoid exceeding the limit, or contact LandingAI team ([sales@landing.ai](sales@landing.ai)) to upgrade your plan for higher limits or local inferences support.